The State of Georgia

-Welcome to our Georgia history and trivia page, presented by History By Mail.
+Welcome to our Georgia History and Trivia Page, proudly presented by History By Mail.
 Join us as we embark on a journey through the captivating past and cultural tapestry of the Peach State.
-From Native American tribes to European settlers and the modern era, we'll explore Georgia's hidden gems and challenge your knowledge with entertaining quizzes.
-Let's uncover the rich history and intriguing trivia of Georgia together.
+From Native American tribes to European settlers and the modern era, we'll explore Georgia's hidden gems and challenge your knowledge with entertaining quizzes, including Georgia trivia facts.

 State Abbreviation: GA